Fault-Tolerant Neural Networks from Biological Error Correction Codes: Concluding remarks

-Framed against the slowing pace of Moore's Law and increasingly prohibitive energy costs of deep learning~\cite{brown2020language,jumper2021highly}, the efficiency of biological computation places central importance on a deep understanding of noisy analog systems.
-The brain is a canonical example of a noisy analog system that is more energy-efficient than traditional faultless computation; by demonstrating the existence of fault-tolerant neural networks, our work provides a concrete path towards leveraging the favorable properties of such analog neural networks in a neuromorphic setting~\cite{10.3389/fnins.2011.00073,Esser11441,Wang2018}.
-In aggregate, these results are suggestive of the power of naturally occurring error-correcting mechanisms: while the presence of fault-tolerant computation in the brain remains uncertain without experimental verification, we conclude that observed neural error correction codes are sufficient to achieve arbitrarily reliable computation.
+Framed against the slowing pace of Moore's Law and increasingly prohibitive energy costs of deep learning~\cite{brown2020language,jumper2021highly}, the remarkable efficiency of biological computation places central importance on a deep understanding of noisy analog systems.
+The brain is a canonical example of a noisy analog system that is more energy-efficient than traditional faultless computation.
+By demonstrating the existence of fault-tolerant neural networks, our work provides a concrete path towards leveraging the favorable properties of such analog neural networks in a neuromorphic setting~\cite{indiveri2011neuromorphic,esser2016convolutional,wang2018fully}.
+These results may also find use in novel hardware for machine learning acceleration, such as optical computing~\cite{mcmahon2023physics} and thermodynamic computing~\cite{conte2019thermodynamic}, which may achieve more resource-efficient computations at the expense of increased error.
+Our findings are suggestive of the power of naturally occurring error-correcting mechanisms: while the presence of fault-tolerant computation in the brain remains uncertain without experimental verification, we conclude that observed neural error correction codes are theoretically capable of achieving arbitrarily reliable computation.